 These systems use the ground as a heat source or heat sink.
 They are a good option for homes or businesses that are located in areas with extreme temperatures.

 In addition to these general types of HVAC designs, there are also a number of specialized HVAC designs that are used in specific applications.
-For example, HVAC Design for use in hospitals, data centres, and clean rooms or more in industries.
+For example, HVAC Design for use in hospitals, data centers, and clean rooms or more in industries.